Azure/ResourceModules/modules/Microsoft.Authorization/policyDefinitions/readme.md

     parameters: {
       tagName: {
         metadata: {
-          description: 'Name of the tag such as 'environment''
+          description: 'Name of the tag such as \'environment\''
           displayName: 'Tag Name'
         }
         type: 'String'
       }
       tagValue: {
         metadata: {
-          description: 'Value of the tag such as 'production''
+          description: 'Value of the tag such as \'production\''
           displayName: 'Tag Value'
         }
         type: 'String'
       }
     }
-    subscriptionId: '<<subscriptionId>>'
+    subscriptionId: '<subscriptionId>'
   }
 }
 ```